semgrep/semgrep-docs/src/components/procedure/_export-findings-csv.md

 _**Figure**.
 The download findings CSV button._

 <details>
-<summary>Click to view a description of all fields included in the CSV.</summary>
+<summary>Click to view a description of fields included in the CSV.</summary>

 | Field  | Description |
 | -------  | ------ |
 | Id | The unique ID number of the finding. |